Main Street leans toward Sanders, but Wall Street says Trump

 (Graphic: Sanders nomination odds vs health insurer shares- here)

 The effects on the broader market of a big Sanders win on Tuesday are less clear.
-Only 13% of participants in Deutsche Bank’s poll believed Sanders could beat Trump in the general election, compared to 22% for former Vice President Joe Biden and 45% for former New York Mayor Michael Bloomberg.
+Only 13% of participants in Deutsche Bank’s poll believed Sanders could beat Trump in the general election, compared with 22% for former Vice President Joe Biden and 45% for former New York Mayor Michael Bloomberg.

-Gary Bradshaw, portfolio manager at Hodges Capital Management in Dallas, Texas, has kept most of his attention on the coronavirus outbreak in recent days and isn’t eager to make any election-related portfolio moves yet.
+Gary Bradshaw, portfolio manager at Hodges Capital Management in Dallas, Texas, has kept most of his attention on the coronavirus outbreak in recent days and is not eager to make any election-related portfolio moves yet.

 “I think most of my clients pretty much are like me, thinking Trump is going win,” he said.